UBC-MOAD/docs/git_version_control.rst

 You can also have per-repository config files that are stored in the :file:`.git/config` file in a repo.
 You interact with that file with :command:`git config --local`.
-An example of when you might use that is to set a different email address from you EOAS one for a personal project repo.
+An example of when you might use that is to set a different email address from your EOAS one for a personal project repo.

 There are many,
 many things that you can configure in Git.